lucassha/DevOps-Student-Roadmap/Blogs/Blog1.md

 #### Still there?

 Hope you're still with me!
-I could easily write about Phoenix Project and its background in manufacturing for horus, so I hope this **VERY** brief summation was at least a little helpful and not dreadfully boring.
+I could easily write about Phoenix Project and its background in manufacturing for hours, so I hope this **VERY** brief summation was at least a little helpful and not dreadfully boring.
 As this repo has gained a bit of traction, I'd love to hear from others and their experience in these areas.
 Feel free to add your own info and thoughts into the blog post with a commit or PR.